The Honorable Timothy J. Muris

 During this reporting period, the OIG did not encounter any problems in obtaining assistance or access to agency records.
 Consequently, no report was issued by the IG to the agency head in accordance with Section 6(b)(2) of the IG Act.

 The OIG can be accessed via the world wide web at www.ftc.gov/oig/oighome.htm.
-A visitor to the OIG home page can download recent (1995 -- 1999) OIG semiannual reports to Congress, the FY 1997 and FY 1998 CFO Act audits, and can browse through a list of audit reports and order them via an e-mail link to the OIG.
+A visitor to the OIG home page can download recent (1996 - 2000) OIG semiannual reports to Congress, the FY 1998, FY 1999 and FY 2000 CFO Act audits and other program and performance audits issued beginning in FY 1999, and can browse through a list of audit reports issued prior to FY 1999 and order them via an e-mail link to the OIG.
 In addition to this information resource about the OIG, visitors are also provided a link to other federal organizations and offices of inspector general.
-During this semiannual period, the OIG received approximately 7,000 visits to its home page.

 As of the end of this reporting period, all OIG audit recommendations for reports issued in prior periods have been resolved.
 That is, management and the OIG have reached agreement on what actions need to be taken.

 Section 4 (a) (2) of the IG Act authorizes the IG to review and comment on proposed legislation or regulations relating to the agency or affecting the operations of the OIG.
-During this reporting period, the OIG reviewed and provided supporting comments on a number of bills intended to amend the IG Act (e.g., S. 1707 and H.R.
-20l3), as well as on a legislative referral related to OIG Authorities (e.g., law enforcement powers).
-The OIG also commented on legislation designed to strengthen information security practices throughout the Federal Government (S. 1993).
+During this reporting period, the OIG reviewed and provided supporting comments on a number of bills intended to amend the IG Act .
+During this period, the OIG also provided comments to GAO on proposed changes to the government auditing standards on independence.

 Employees and the public are encouraged to contact the OIG regarding any incidents of possible fraud, waste or abuse occurring within FTC programs and operations.
 The OIG telephone number is (202) 326-2800.
 To report suspected wrongdoing, employees and the public should call the OIG's chief investigator directly on (202) 326-2581.
 A confidential or anonymous message can be left 24 hours a day.